 I was born with my twin sister, in Singapore in 1968.
-At the time, my father was in the RAF and we returned to England at five months of age.
+At the time, my father was in the RAF and we returned to England when I was five months of age.
 A brother soon followed.
 My parents were both teachers and I grew up surrounded by education and sport.
 My father was head of P.E at a large state high school and we trailed around after Dad, spending winters at football grounds and summers, at the cricket club.

 I grew up in Harrow, North West London and studied English & Philosophy at Swansea University in Wales.
 My time at Swansea was one of the happiest periods of my life, where I studied, played Lacrosse, danced the night away, read philosophical novels and lived by the beach.
 What more could one ask for in life?

 In 2001, I returned to university and completed a Graduate Diploma in Law at University Technology of Sydney.
 I found law, simply fascinating and it has helped my work enormously.
 I have worked in publishing, administration, marketing, document control and policy writing, as well as legal research.
-I particularly enjoy helping people with their documents, in any shape or form.
+I am basically a wordsmith who loves helping people with their documents, in any shape or form.

 I currently live in Sydney with my husband on the Northern beaches, and occasionally see my adult daughter, when she can squeeze me into her busy social life!
 Living on the Northern Beaches has been my happiest time in Sydney.
 Clearly I am only content, when living by the sea!

-My personal life, whilst challenging at times, has also been rich and varied, providing much material to draw upon for my writings.
-Through my writing, I hope to help people in similar situations, connect more deeply with their own innate joy.
+My personal life, whilst challenging at times, has also been rich and varied, providing much material to draw upon in my writings.
+I hope to help people in similar situations, connect more deeply with their own innate joy and wisdom.